jbeustice/lanyon/programming.md

 }

 # returns which observations could not be fit to a log-normal distribution
-# i.e. does not meet tolerance level
+# i.e., does not meet tolerance level
 meetTol <- function(params){
   output <- c()
   for(i in 1:obs){